-In part, due to the importance of tourism to the Thai economy, holders of many nationalities of passport are visa exempt, or can apply for a visa on arrival.
+In part, due to the importance of tourism to the Thai economy, passport holders of many nationalities are visa exempt, or can apply for a visa on arrival.
 As a general rule, visa-exempt passport holders are granted a 30 day permission to stay if arriving by air, or 15 days if arriving by land.
 Those eligible for a visa on arrival are granted 15 days.
-Longer stays are available by applying for a tourist visa from an overseas Thai Embassy or consulate.
+Longer stays are available by applying for a tourist visa from an overseas Thai embassy or consulate.
 Visa rules and regulations are subject to change.
 For accurate and up to date information see the Thai Ministry of Foreign Affairs website.

 Travel and Getting Around

 Air - International flights.
 Thailand is well connected to the rest of the world.
 The major international airport is Suvarnabhumi on the eastern side of Bangkok.
-The previous international airport, Don Muang, to the north of Bangkok, despite being originally planned to close, was again made fully operational after September 2012, with most budget airlines now based from there.
-As a result it is important to check which airport flights are using when planning a trip.
+The previous international airport, Don Muang, to the north of Bangkok, despite being originally planned to close, was again made fully operational after September 2012, with most budget airlines now based there.
+As a result it is important to check which airport connecting flights are using when planning a trip.
 Several other airports offer international connections, especially for major tourist destinations.
 These include Chiang Mai, Rayong, Hat Yai and Phuket.